crate/crate/README.rst

 sudo rpm --import https://cdn.crate.io/downloads/yum/RPM-GPG-KEY-crate sudo rpm -Uvh https://cdn.crate.io/downloads/yum/6/x86_64/crate-release-6.5-1.noarch.rpm

-Then install Crate:
+Then install Crate Data:

 ``yum install crate``

-The CRATE Testing repository is disabled by default.
+The Crate Data Testing repository is disabled by default.
 It contains development builds and is frequently updated.
 If you want to enable the Testing repo on your server, set ``enabled=1`` in ``/etc/yum.repos.d/crate.repo``.